Jared284/security-portfolio/simulations/01-ssh-bruteforce-detection/01-architecture/README.md

 Current limitations include:

-- Single attacker/source IP
+- single attacker/source IP
-- Single Ubuntu target host
+- single Ubuntu target host
-- No centralized SIEM ingestion
+- no centralized SIEM ingestion
-- No multi-host log forwarding
+- no multi-host log forwarding
-- No external threat intelligence enrichment
+- no external threat intelligence enrichment
-- No cloud-based detection pipeline
+- no cloud-based detection pipeline
-- No post-login command monitoring
+- no post-login command monitoring

-These limitations are acceptable for the purpose of the lab because the focus is host-based SSH detection engineering.
+These limitations are acceptable because the focus is host-based SSH detection engineering.

 ---